pawanpaudel93/go-m3u-parser/README.md

         """Return a random stream information
         It returns a random stream information with shuffle if required.

+        Parameters:
-        shuffle: To shuffle the streams information list before returning the random stream information.
+        - shuffle: To shuffle the streams information slice before returning the random stream information.
         """
 }